 Hydrogeo can work alongside Architects, building and heating Engineers to ensure the ground source system is designed appropriately based on an understanding of the ground and groundwater conditions.
 This can ensure that the risks associated with reliance on the ground for heating and cooling purposes are understood and minimised.

 Input from a Hydrogeologist from Hydrogeo on the feasibility and design of ground source heating and cooling systems can ensure that the system can meet the heating and cooling requirements of the building for its full lifetime.
 This is particularly important when designing large systems in excess of 50 kW.

 Hydrogeo can provide advice and expertise for the following:

 - Feasibility, design, supervision and licensing of open systems (heat exchange from groundwater abstracted from boreholes)

 - Feasibility, design and supervision of closed systems (heat exchange direct from the ground via trenches or boreholes).

-If you would like to speak to someone at Hydrogeo about Geothermal Services please call 01873 856813 or email email@example.com.
+If you would like to speak to someone at Hydrogeo about Geothermal Services please call 07877 251644 or email [email protected].